-Objectives 1.1 Research and implement opportunities for regional and/or discipline representation (e.g., SIEC work groups including regional working groups) 1.2 Develop and execute a communications plan to provide information and encourage active participation across the state 1.3 Identify and establish subcommittees and subcommittee structure to add to the SIEC (ex. cybersecurity) 1.4 Identify grant opportunities and communicate opportunities to stakeholders 1.5 Create a full-time, fully-funded SWIC position through identification of roles and responsibilities, sustainable funding stream, and administration staff support.
-1.6 Formalize communication and coordination between the state broadband office and the SIEC 1.7 Identify the SIEC's role in alerts and warnings across the state 2.1 Establish regular lines of communications with international partners, neighboring states, tribal nations, and federal governance
+Governance Goal Objectives 1.
+Enhance and expand interoperable communications governance throughout the state 1.1 Research and implement opportunities for regional and/or discipline representation (e.g., SIEC work groups including regional working groups) 1.2 Develop and execute a communications plan to provide information and encourage active participation across the state 1.3 Identify and establish subcommittees and subcommittee structure to add to the SIEC (ex. cybersecurity) 1.4 Identify grant opportunities and communicate opportunities to stakeholders 1.5 Create a full-time, fully-funded SWIC position through identification of roles and responsibilities, sustainable funding stream, and administration staff support.
+1.6 Formalize communication and coordination between the state broadband office and the SIEC 1.7 Identify the SIEC's role in alerts and warnings across the state 2.
+Increase inter/intra state communications coordination planning 2.1 Establish regular lines of communications with international partners, neighboring states, tribal nations, and federal governance